DanielAdeyemi/SweetAndTreats.Solution/README.md

 <a name="bugs"></a>

 ## <div align="center"> 🐛 *Known bugs:*
-This project was used to practice building web applications with SQL database, Entity Framework and Many-to-Many Relationships.
+This project was used to practice building web applications with SQL database, ASP.NET Identity and Many-to-Many Relationships.
 Application has basic style.

 <a name="improvement"></a>

 ## <div align="center"> 🌟 *Improvement opportunities:*
 * add more style to the pages
-* don't let assign machine to engineer if it's already in his list.
-* don't let assign engineer to machine if he already has license to repair it.

 <a name="contact"></a>